Last updated on May 23rd, 2022 at 10:24 am

 The speed with which an airbag inflates is mind-boggling and the impact on a car passenger or car driver can be significant.
 There are a number of common injuries reported due to faulty airbags which include:

-- Airbag burns when the airbag combusts.
+- Airbag burns when the airbag combusts in a car accident.

 - Respirator issues from the gas propellant used to inflate the airbag.